EdgeLordKirito/Mata-Nui-AudioForge/README.md

 Replace <Video URL | Video Id | Playlist link> with the URL, video ID, or playlist link of the YouTube content you want to download and process.
 Optional:
 The -t flag removes the automatic thumbnail embedding that is done.
-The -o flag replaces all covers with ones sourced from youtube. the -over or -override flag overrides all embeded covers of the final files with the specified image an absolut path to the image is required.
+The -o flag replaces all covers with ones sourced from youtube.
+The -over / -override flag overrides all embeded covers of the final files with the specified image an absolut path to the image is required.

 ### Simplifying Execution